“Well, you know, don’t argue with the body, Jerry. That’s an argument you can’t win.”

-We have been raised bombarded by messages about our bodies.
-It’s too big, too small, too light, too dark, too weak, too bulky, too hairy… you get the point.
-In summary, we’ve all been told our bodies are wrong.
-This persistent message from our world establishes a sense of disownment, dissociation or even self-loathing as a basis for our relationship with our body.
+We have been raised in a bombardment of messaging about our bodies.
+Your body is too big, too small, to light, too dark, too weak, too bulky, too hairy and so on.
+All of these are simply saying, “your body is wrong!”
+Such persistent messaging from our world establishes a sense of disownment, dissociation and even self-loathing as a basis for our relationship with our body.

 Suggested Divination Meanings

 What is my body saying to me right now?

 How can I better honor my body’s needs?